awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enableS3bucketencryption.md

   Type: String

-  Description: \(Required\) The name of the Amazon S3 bucket where you want to encrypt the contents\.
+  Description: \(Required\) The name of the S3 bucket where you want to encrypt the contents\.
 + SSEAlgorithm

   Type: String